 |09/08/2021||14/08/2021||Cowes, Isle of Wight||Waitlisted please call +44 1983 280641|

 |30/08/2021||04/09/2021||Cowes, Isle of Wight||Waitlisted please call +44 1983 280641|

 Pre-requisite experience and qualifications

-The STCW Course is made up of classroom-based theory sessions and practical training exercises.
-This course is fun, action packed and a very enjoyable six days.
-The topics and qualifications covered are:
+The STCW Basic Safety Training course is made up of classroom-based theory sessions and practical training exercises.
+This course is fun, action-packed, and a very enjoyable six days.
+The itinerary is as follows:

 STCW Fire Prevention and Fire Fighting (STCW A-VI/1-2)

 This practical 2.5-day course gives you the knowledge and skills needed to use fire fighting equipment, fire extinguishers, and breathing apparatus to reduce a fire to a safe and controlled state.